dancingvulture/TTRPG-Generators/README.md

 4. Done!
 The generator will appear as an option in `main`, and can be used inside other generators.
 ## Add a new generator category
 1. Create an appropriately named module.
+   1. At the top of the module create a class that represents generator output.
+Must be a subclass of `Creation`.
+You'll need to make sure all appropriate methods are overridden.
+   2. Add a new generator (see above).
 2. Create entries in `GeneratorLibrary`
    1. Make sure your module is imported in absolute terms: `src.new_module as new_module`.
 Otherwise there will be a circular import error.
    2. Create an appropriately named dictionary to `GeneratorLibrary`'s init, e.g. `self.new_module`.